fabric8io/fabric8/docs/secretAnnotations.md

 Use an annotation of the form

     fabric8.io/secret-gpg-key = mysecretname

+#### Maven settings

+Use an annotation of the form

+    fabric8.io/secret-maven-settings = jenkins-maven-settings

+This will import a `settings.xml` from folder jenkins-maven-settings, if the folder is not found it will use the default maven settings.xml [here](https://github.com/fabric8io/gofabric8/blob/master/default-secrets/mvnsettings.xml)

+#### Docker auth config

+Use an annotation of the form

+    fabric8.io/secret-docker-cfg = jenkins-docker-cfg

+This will import a `config.json` from folder jenkins-docker-cfg, if none is found an empty secret is generated.

+#### GitHub API token

+Use an annotation of the form

+    fabric8.io/secret-github-api-token = jenkins-github-api-token

+This will import a file name of `apitoken` from folder jenkins-github-api-token, if none is found an empty secret is generated.

 ### Mounting SSH keys

 Mounting all secretes end up being a volume with a file for each data entry inside the secret.